June 20, 2015

 Kootie Pie with Milli Vanilli.

 The Adventures of Super Mario Bros.
-3 debuted on NBC on September 8, 1990 in an hour-long block alongside the second season of Captain N: The Game Master as Captain N & The Adventures of Super Mario Bros.
+3 debuted on NBC on September 8, 1990.
+It originally aired in an hour-long block alongside the second season of Captain N: The Game Master as Captain N & The Adventures of Super Mario Bros.
 3. It remained that way until Weekend Today split the shows apart on the schedule.
-It was written by Doug Booth, Martha Moran, Matt Uitz, Rowby Goren, Phil Harnage, Perry Martin, Sean Roche, David Ehrman, Steven J. Fisher, Steve Hayes, Heidi Holicker, Rick Holicker, Michael Maurer and Ted Pedersen.
-Each episode was comprised of two segments.
-Each segment had a title screen reminiscent of the game’s title screen with a curtain and stage.
-The curtain rose to show the title over an image of the overworld map with modified music from the game by Koji Kondo.
+It was written by Doug Booth, Martha Moran, Matt Uitz, Rowby Goren, Phil Harnage, Perry Martin, Sean Roche, David Ehrman, Steven J. Fisher, Steve Hayes, Heidi Holicker, Rick Holicker, Michael Maurer and Ted Pedersen, with Lori Crawford serving as script supervisor.
 The series’ music was composed by Michael Tavera, but for its initial run it featured some licensed songs in several episodes.
-In fact, in “Kootie Pie Rocks” Milli Vanilli songs were not only used, but the actual group made an appearance, having been kidnapped from the Real World for Kootie’s pleasure (the episode was later pulled from syndication following their lip-synching scandal).
-For rebroadcasts and most home releases, the licensed music was replaced by the song “Mega Move” from Captain N.
+The episode “Kootie Pie Rocks” not only used Milli Vanilli songs, but the actual duo made an appearance; having been kidnapped from the Real World for Kootie’s pleasure (the episode was later pulled from syndication following their lip-synching scandal).
+For rebroadcasts and most home releases, the licensed music was replaced by the song “Mega Move” from Captain N. Following its sole season, Mario 3 was included in the syndication package Capin N & The Video Game Masters

 The animated Koopalings.